Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 The COVID-19 pandemic brought unexpected trends in marriage and divorce.
 When many state courts closed and uncertainty grew, both weddings and divorces slowed down.

 In 2020, reports showed a sharp dip in the divorce rate across most of the United States.
-As restrictions eased, there was a small resurgence as couples who had waited finally moved forward with divorces.
+As restrictions eased, there was a small resurgence, with couples who had waited finally moving forward with divorces.

 Quick Facts List